ChristopherMarais/IBBI/docs/api.md

 # API Reference

-This page provides the auto-generated API documentation for the `ibbi` package.
+This section provides an auto-generated API reference for the `ibbi` package.

 ::: ibbi